SAT Subject Test in Mathematics Level 2: Format

 The test had 50 multiple choice questions that were to be answered in one hour.
 All questions had five answer choices.
 Students received 1 point for every correct answer, lost ¼ of a point for each incorrect answer, and received 0 points for questions left blank.

 Calculator use

 The College Board stated that a calculator "may be useful or necessary" for about 55-60% of the questions on the test.
 The College Board also encouraged the use of a graphing calculator over a scientific calculator, saying that the test was "developed with the expectation that most students are using graphing calculators."

 For the Mathematics Level Two test, students were not permitted to use calculators that have a QWERTY format keyboard, require an electrical outlet, make noise, use paper tape, have non-traditional methods of input (such as a stylus), or are part of a communication device (such as PDAs, laptops, or cell phones).

 Preparation

 The College Board suggested as preparation for the test four years of mathematics, including two years of algebra, one year of geometry, and one year of either precalculus or trigonometry.

-While the precalculus or trigonometry course may have been good preparation for this test, students could have needed to buy extra resource materials if they want to score beyond a 700.
-The exam covered several years of mathematics, and students were expected to work quickly and efficiently.